 - kidnapping and abduction of women (19.0%), and

 (Source – The Hindu)

 Women in India have to face discrimination at every stage of life.
-Even before she is born, she is subjected to sex-selection abortion.
+Even before she is born, she is subjected to a sex-selection abortion.

-When she is brought up and enters the period of adolescence, she may be subjected to child marriage, forced marriage, emotional or sexual abuse.
+When she is brought up and enters the period of adolescence, she may be subjected to child marriage, forced marriage, and emotional or sexual abuse.
 Again, at the reproductive stage, she may be subjected to psychological and sexual abuse by intimate male partners and relatives or forced pregnancies.